 - Career services

 - College recruiting

-The official job site for the Federal government, USA Jobs (www.usajobs.gov) gives you the opportunity to search over 31,000 jobs throughout the country.
-The first step to using the site allows to you build and store up to five different resumes.
+The official job site for the Federal government, USA Jobs, gives you the opportunity to search over 15,000 jobs throughout the country.
+The first step to using the site allows you to build and store resumes.
 You can save and automate your job searches for subsequent visits to the site.
-There are three ways that you can browse the site for jobs:
+There are numerous ways that you can browse the site for jobs, including:

 - By agency